khaiowo/Thalindor/Technology in elyndros 1e73e8a5a27e80789e44d6d95fe8caba.md

 Unique Trait: The Ferrumkin are themselves a technological race—ancient artificial beings refined over millennia.
 Their technology is self-repairing, memory-linked, and often semi-sentient.

 ---
-2. Common Technologies Across Elyndros
+2. Common Technologies Across Thalindor
 Soul-Infused Cores: Used to power machinery, tools, or weapons with latent magical essence.
 Also functions as a currency.
 Rune-Tech Interfaces: Magical runes embedded into machines allow non-mages to operate enchanted tools.
 Alchemical Pistons: Hybrid tools that use pressure and elemental catalysts to generate kinetic force—common in siege weapons.